 Pro-nutrition legislation covers micronutrient deficiencies, nutrition communication, school feeding programmes and community health policies, which integrate nutrition-related activities.
-New laws are in place to improve health security in connection with exportation but it is sometimes problematic the latest nutritional surveys.
-Their drafting was inclusive, but renewed commitment will be necessary in order to carry out actions associated with gender equality, water, sanitation and equity.
-An information system must be established to collect and analyse data.
+New laws are in place to improve health security in connection with exportation but it is sometimes problematic to pass implementing legislation.
+Revisions have been planned of the National Nutrition Policy, the Constitutional Acts of the Food Security Council, the Fortification Commission and the Strategy for Infant and Young Child Feeding.